 Key Country Contacts

 Since the U.S.-Chile Free Trade Agreement was implemented on January 1, 2004, bilateral trade between Chile and the United States has more than quadrupled and both trade and investment opportunities abound.
 Upon entry into force of the U.S.-Chile Free Trade Agreement (FTA) in 2004, 80 percent of U.S. consumer and industrial goods exports to Chile immediately became duty free.
 Tariffs on the remaining products have been nearly phased out, with 100 percent of products set to be duty free by 2015.
 (U.S. Department of Commerce, April 2014)

 According to the American Chamber of Commerce in Chile, over 300 US companies have investments in Chile, with over 40 of them using Chile as a platform for services in the region.
 Chilean affiliates of US direct investors are estimated to employ over 58,500 people and their value-added contributed 3.2 percent to Chile's gross domestic product.

 Chile is nearly twice the size of California and home to over 17.6 million people and renowned copper mines.
 In 2003, the Chilean economy began to recover after a 1999 slump, reaching a 3.3 percent growth in real GDP.
 GDP grew by 4.1 percent in 2013.
 Since 1990, there has been more than $50 billion in direct foreign investment in Chile.
 Chile has the most stable and fastest growing economy in the region which puts it in the best position to promote democracy and political freedom.
 Chile has 59 bilateral or regional trade agreements in effect, more Free Trade Agreements than any other country.

-According to the Chilean embassy, in 2012, there are approximately 300 Chilean students attending universities in California, while there are approximately 150 California students attending universites in Chile.
+According to the Chilean embassy, in 2012, there were approximately 300 Chilean students attending universities in California, while there are approximately 150 California students attending universites in Chile.